1 Samuel

 Saul was handsome, tall and a noble warrior.
 He was humble at first, but then his pride flourished into disobedience.
 Saul failed God by his impatience and his cruelty towards his son Jonathan, his jealousy over David, and his appeal to a witch.
 (1 Sam 13-28)

-David was born in Bethlehem, and he was the youngest of eight sons.
-Samuel anoints David as the future king.
-The young shepherd was pulled out of the field by God and David began serving king Saul as the harpist who helped soothe the king’s melancholy.
-After Saul failed to keep God’s commandments, God spoke to Samuel; “I am sending you to Jesse of Bethlehem.
-I have chosen one of his sons to be king” Do not consider his appearance or his height, for I have rejected him (one of Jesse’s other sons.)
-The Lord does not look at the things people look at.
+DAVID was born in Bethlehem, and he was the youngest of eight sons.
+Samuel ANOINTS David as the future king.
+The young shepherd was pulled out of the field by God and David began SERVING king Saul as the HARPIST who helped soothe the king’s melancholy.
+After Saul failed to keep God’s law, God spoke to Samuel; “I am sending you to Jesse of Bethlehem.
+I have chosen one of his sons to be king” Do NOT consider his APPEARANCE or his height, for I have rejected him (one of Jesse’s other sons.)
+The Lord does NOT look at the THINGS people look at.
 People look at the outward appearance, but the Lord looks at the heart.”
-(1 Sam 16)
+(1 Sam 16).
+King Saul promoted David to a high command in Israel’s army and his great success roused the insecure jealousy of the king.
+Saul made 5 attacks of David’s life.
+But with God’s ANOINTING, David was given WISDOM and PROTECTION.
+Gregory Peck as king David.

 A victim of human pride and jealousy, the people’s choice for king commits suicide on a field of battle rather than be captured.
 (1 Sam 15) Samuel’s judgeship ran from his home at Ramah to Bethel, Gilgal and Mizpah.
 Samuel, a Prophet of the Lord oversaw and administered the affairs in his territory.
 “Look, in this town there is a man of God; he is highly respected, and everything he says comes true.”
 (1 Sam 9:6)

-1 Samuel 8 -15 “When Samuel grew old, he appointed his sons as Israel’s leaders.
+1. 1 Samuel 8 -15 “When Samuel grew old, he appointed his sons as Israel’s leaders.
 But his sons did not follow his ways.
 They turned aside after dishonest gain and accepted bribes and perverted justice.
 The people refused to listen to Samuel.
 “No!” they said.
 “We want a king over us.
 The Lord answered, “Listen to them and give them a king.”
+Today people seek a president or a prime minister to rule them?
+The wise seek the Holy Spirit!